Bell Gorge / Silent Grove

 The Mount Hart pastoral lease, which encompasses Bell Gorge and Silent Grove, was first taken up around 1919.
 Since then there have been a succession of pastoralists who went broke, and walked off the lease because the land was too rugged and unsuitable for pasture.

-In 1991 the Department of Conservation and Land Management acquired the land to create the proposed King Leopold Conservation Park.
+In 1991 the Department of Conservation and Land Management acquired the land to create the proposed King Leopold Conservation Park, now the Wunaamin-Miliwundi Conservation Park.
 The park, which covers over 392,000 hectares, is situated approximately 200 kilometres from Derby and 450 kilometres from Kununurra via the Gibb River Road.

 The Silent Grove Campground takes its name from the old station homestead.